 Formed by the residents of West County in 1948, the District was created for the purpose of building Brookside Hospital.
 The District operated as a hospital district until 1994 when California Healthcare Law broadened the District’s oversight to include healthcare issues for all of West County.
 Since then, the District has operated as a healthcare district working to maintain and improve the quality of healthcare in West County.

-The Board of Directors is the only publicly elected body in West County charged solely with overseeing healthcare in our community.
-The five-member board is elected from at-large throughout the District to represent the people of West County.
+The Board of Directors was the only publicly elected body in West County charged solely with overseeing healthcare in our community.
+The five-member board was elected from at-large throughout the District to represent the people of West County.

-- The District operated Brookside from its opening in 1954 until 1997.
+- The West Contra Costa Healthcare District (“District”) operated Brookside from its opening in 1954 until 1997.

 - On August 1, 2004, the District assumed operations of Doctors Medical Center.

-- Doctors Medical Center is owned and operated by the West Contra Costa Healthcare District.
+- Doctors Medical Center was owned and operated by the District.